jenyss/mar-mesh/README.md

 **Option 2:** Run Locally

-- Clone this repo and open the uploaded notebook in Jupyter or VSCode
+- Clone this repo and open the uploaded notebook in JupyterLab
 - Create a .env file with your API keys:
   - ```PERPLEXITY_SONAR_API_KEY```
   - ```OPENAI_API_KEY```